SebaDro/daymet-pyprocessing/README.md

 ### Process Daymet data
 Prepare a config file as stated above and run the `process_daymet.py` script with the path to the config file as positional argument followed by a certain operation that should be applied to the Daymet files:
-`python process_daymet.py ./config/processing-config.yml {operation}`.
+`python process_daymet.py {operation} ./config/processing-config.yml`.
 Up to now, the operations below are supported:
 - `merge`: Discovers related Daymet files for different variables and years, which will be combined into single NetCDF files.
 For each set of related Daymet files one single NetCDF file will be created.
 A set of related Daymet files comprises all NetCDF files which covers the same geospatial area but differ in the covered timespan and Daymet variables.